-The number of apprentice carpenters has grown steadily from 1,187 in 2009 to 4,592 in 2017.
-However, there are still not enough qualified carpenters to meet demand.
+The number of apprentice carpenters has grown steadily in recent years but there are still not enough qualified carpenters to meet demand.

-You can increase your chances of securing a carpentry apprenticeship if you have:
+You can increase your chances of getting a carpentry apprenticeship if you have:

 - a good attitude to work, good time management skills, and are willing to learn